 Sometimes you also get the option to view all this information in charts and infographics, which means you can customize your dashboard for the sort of charts or graphs that appeal to you to quickly identify shopping trends and drive sales.
 The key is to use the right reports and understand the data they produce.

-‘Business intelligence’ tools are the ones that can identify customer or product segments that are giving you maximum sales.
+‘Business intelligence’ tools are the ones that can identify customer or product segments that are giving you maximum sales when you sell items online.
 You use these to understand who your high yielding customers and frequent buyers are and what are they buying.
 From the sales reports you can tweak your inventory and pricing strategy too.

 But wait!
 There’s much more you can get from these reports too..

 In the retail sector, we need to understand the behavior of the shoppers if we want to see growth.
 So look at your reports to see which are the pages on your site getting the maximum hits and why?